Frequently Asked Questions

 + Is my money safe?

-Your money is held at a custodian bank, which is insured by the SIPC for up to $500,000 per account type and are protected against losses resulting from the failure of a broker-dealer.
+Your money is held at a custodian bank, which is insured by the SIPC for up to $500,000 per account type and are protected against losses resulting from the failure of the broker-dealer.
 Please note, unlike FDIC insurance for banks, SIPC does not protect against losses due to normal swings in the market.
 An explanatory brochure is available at http://www.sipc.org.